galantelab/sideRETRO/docs/usage.rst

       -a annotation_file.gtf

 Note the mandatory ``-a`` option specifying the annotation file.
-And, in this unique exception, we supperessed the ``-i`` mandatory option cause all the files were explicitly called.
+And, in this unique exception, we suppressed the ``-i`` mandatory option cause all the files were explicitly called.

 Let's see another example that shows the convenient use of the ``-i`` option to